rubenwardy/minetest_modding_book/_en/items/inventories.md

 A detached inventory is one which is independent of players or nodes.
 Detached inventories also don't save over a restart.
-Detached inventories need to be created before then can be retrieved - this will be covered latter.
+Detached inventories need to be created before they can be used - this will be covered later.

 ```lua
 local inv = minetest.get_inventory({